mssky9527/SAMDump/README.md

 # SAMDump

-Extract Windows SAM and SYSTEM files using Volume Shadow Copy Service (VSS) with multiple exfiltration options and XOR obfuscation.
+Extracts Windows SAM and SYSTEM files using Volume Shadow Copy Service (VSS) with multiple exfiltration options and XOR obfuscation:

 - Lists volume shadow copies using VSS and creates one if necessary
 - Extracts SAM and SYSTEM files from shadow copies